preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Style
 ******
-This Style settings are available here:
+These Style settings are available here:

 .. image:: action-button-style-all.png